markcmurphy/devdocs-portal/Orders.md

 ### Order Shipping Addresses Quotes
 Gets all shipping quotes from an order.
-Shipping Quotes depend on
+Shipping Quotes associated with orders are dependant on the store's shipping method settings.

 ## Order Taxes